kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 ### Poster

 In addition to the write-up, your team must also create an academic poster to summarize and showcase your project.
 Introduce your research question and dataset, showcase visualizations, and provide some conclusions.
 These poster should serve as a visual "elevator pitch" to accompany to your write-up and will be graded for content and quality.
-The poster is due on Canvas by the time of the presentation during finals week.
+The poster is due on Canvas **no later than noon on Friday, December 8.** This will allow time to have them printed before the presentations during Finals Week.

 Here is a *<u>suggested</u>* outline as you think through what should be included on the poster; you do *<u>not</u>* have to use these exact categories: